 Conclusion: The Legacy of American Exceptionalism

 The American Revolution started in New England, where a tradition of local self-rule developed over the previous century-and-a-half.
 Virginian Thomas Jefferson, who generally disliked New England, called their local town meetings “the wisest invention ever devised by the wit of man for the perfect exercise of self-government.”
 The Puritans’ sense of independence sprang partly from a loophole in the Massachusetts Bay Company’s charter allowing its shareholders to meet anywhere, which proved to be Boston rather than London.
-After a century of mostly salutary neglect, it was impossible for the British to reassert control over the northeastern colonies with the Navigation Acts and post-French & Indian War taxes in the mid-18th century.
+After over a century of mostly salutary neglect, it was impossible for the British to reassert control over the northeastern colonies with the Navigation Acts and post-French & Indian War taxes in the mid-18th century.
 Spun out of Massachusetts, the Fundamental Orders of Connecticut was even more republican and considered by some the first written constitution in Western history.
 It’s no surprise that New England was where Revolutionary War events like the Liberty Affair, Pine Tree Riot, Burning of the HMS Gaspée, Boston Massacre, Tea Party, Lexington and Concord, and Bunker Hill took place.

 New England also influenced America’s Civil War.
 New Englanders’ sense of democracy and free labor was very different than what emerged out of the slaveholding South.
 New Englanders prided themselves on doing their own work, not having it done for them, and they thought that all people had the right to work for whom they pleased.
 It wasn’t that they were racially progressive.
 Southern Anglos intermingling with Blacks, Spanish, French, Indians, etc. put off the mostly Anglo New Englanders.
 But neither did they believe in slavery after it was outlawed in the Northeast and Midwest following the American Revolution.
 The two regional views proved incompatible and clashed in the Civil War of the 1860s.

 Finally, New Englanders’ ideas of historical purpose and religious nationalism informed America’s identity, even among Southerners who don’t think much of “Yankees” and intellectuals skeptical that God likes some nations best.
-The Pilgrims and Puritans provided the foundation for one aspect of American Exceptionalism: the idea that the U.S. has a unique role to play in world history.
+The Pilgrims and Puritans provided the foundation for one aspect of American Exceptionalism: the idea that the U.S. has a unique role to play in the world.
 The idea resonates through American history, appearing in Jefferson’s Declaration of Independence, Lincoln’s stance in the Civil War (American democracy was the “last, best hope on Earth” not just North America), U.S. interventions abroad since WWI, John F. Kennedy’s “City on a Hill,” and Martin Luther King’s “I Have a Dream” speech.
-While John Winthrop’s original sermon aboard the Arbella, “A Model of Christian Charity,” wasn’t famous at the time and had nothing to do with their hopes for the future — Puritans, after all, couldn’t envision the United States — politicians and historians picked up on its “city upon a hill” theme in the 19th and 20th centuries, when America’s international military role expanded dramatically.
+While John Winthrop’s original sermon aboard the Arbella, “A Model of Christian Charity,” wasn’t famous at the time and had nothing to do with their hopes for the future — Puritans, after all, couldn’t envision the United States — politicians and historians picked up on its “city upon a hill” theme in the 20th century, when America’s international military role expanded dramatically.
 Ronald Reagan quoted from the sermon in the 1980s and few modern presidential speeches, whether by George W. Bush or Barack Obama, miss the opportunity to underscore that America is a special place with an important role to play among nations.
 Some apply the term broadly to include patriotism, nationalism, or jingoism (e.g. Toby Keith’s saber-rattling 9/11-era music), but the exceptional part of American exceptionalism isn’t just waving a flag or fighting, as other countries do that.
-In its fullest modern meaning, it’s the claim that America’s role is to spread and defend democracy globally or, less audaciously, at least exemplify it domestically.
+In its fullest modern meaning, it’s the claim that America’s role is to spread and defend democracy globally or, less ambitiously, at least exemplify it domestically.
 That’s how it was spun during the 1950s and ’60’s, when MLK and politicians concerned about America’s global reputation during the Cold War wanted to set an example at home by advocating for racial justice.

 Optional Reading: